rerrorctf/ret/README.md

 consider installing the following to get access to the full functionality of ret

-#### strings

-a basic system util that may not be installed by default that is used by ret to search for flags

-#### grep

-a basic system util that may not be installed by default that is used by ret to search for flags

 #### yara

 yara is used by the crypto and add commands to search for cryptographic constants